Please enable JavaScript in your browser to complete this form.

 Let’s Cook:

 Once your candied bacon roses are formed, and seasoned, it’s time to get them cooking.
 Place in your preheated oven or smoker at 400F.
+If you’re cooking in the oven cook on the middle or bottom grate – not the top cooking grate!
 This is pretty simple, put them in and set the timer, then check.
-Since this recipe calls for thick cut bacon, they will take longer to cook then regular or thin cut.
-The reason I prefer thick cut for this recipe is that they are hearty enough to not lose their shape as they cook.
+Since this recipe calls for thick-cut bacon, it will take longer to cook than regular or thin-cut.
+The reason I prefer thick-cut for this recipe is that they are hearty enough to not lose their shape as they cook.
 Also this makes the perfect 2 bite snack.

 candied bacon